 Welcome back to the Ask Pastor John podcast, and we begin the week with a question from Tyson.
-“Hello Pastor John.
+“Hello, Pastor John.
 We met a couple of months back at a conference in Dallas.
 Very happy to have met you.
-My question: We know that God is sovereign.
-How does God use His sovereignty for the greater good, when our free will is in place?
-In other words, will God use His sovereignty to overwrite our free will at times to exemplify His perfect will?
-And if so, do we truly have free will?”
-Pastor John how would you explain it?
+My question for you is how do we know that God is sovereign?
+How does God use his sovereignty for the greater good, when our free will is in place?
+In other words, will God use his sovereignty to override our free will at times to exemplify his perfect will?
+If so, do we truly have free will?”
+Pastor John, how would you explain it?

-I am not sure what Tyson means by free will.
-And so I may not be able to answer the question if he means something by free will that I don’t believe in.
-So let’s try out a definition and let the Scriptures shed light on this problem.
+I am not sure what Tyson means by ‘free will.’
+So I may not be able to answer the question if he means something by free will that I don’t believe in.
+Let’s try out a definition and let the Scriptures shed light on this tension.
 I think Tyson will get the answer he is after, at least the best I can give it.

-The technical definition of free will that creates the controversies with those like me who believe in the sovereignty of God over the human will, not just a general statement about the sovereignty of God, but God’s sovereignty over the human will, that definition is this: Man’s will is free if he has the power of ultimate self-determination.
+The definition of free will that creates controversies with those like me who believe in the sovereignty of God over the human will — not just a general statement about the sovereignty of God, but God’s sovereignty over the human will — that definition is this: man’s will is free if he has the power of ultimate self-determination.

 “No one can come to Jesus, no one can believe, unless God grants him the faith.”

-Now if that is what Tyson means in his question, I can’t answer his question because I don’t think such a thing exists anywhere in the universe except in the will of God.
+Now if that is what Tyson means in his question, I can’t answer his question because I don’t think such a thing exists anywhere in the universe, except in the will of God.
 Only God has free will in the sense of ultimate self-determination.
-And here are a few of the reasons why I think that, because I don’t know whether Tyson agrees with that or not.
+Here are a few of the reasons why I think that, because I don’t know whether Tyson agrees with that or not.

-Jesus talked about why Judas did not believe on him.
-John 6:64–65 says, “(Jesus knew from the beginning who those were who did not believe, and who it was who would betray him.)
-And he said, ‘This is why I told you that no one can come to me unless it is granted him by the Father.’”
-In other words, no one can come to Jesus, that is, no one can believe unless God grants him the faith.
-Judas did not come to Jesus decisively, fully, savingly because it was not granted to him, Jesus says, by the Father.
+Jesus talked about why Judas did not believe on him: “(Jesus knew from the beginning who those were who did not believe, and who it was who would betray him.)
+And he said, ‘This is why I told you that no one can come to me unless it is granted him by the Father’” John 6:64–65.

 Jesus takes that truth and generalizes it to all of us and says in this very verse: “No one” — not just Judas — “can come to me unless it is granted” — unless the decisive coming is granted — “by the Father.”
 No one has the power of ultimate self-determination to get themselves to God.
 God gives or withholds the power to come.
 Nudges to come will not save anybody.
 What is given by God is the coming.